 In general, eligible areas of focus are those listed in Section 2 above.
-UN-EU cost norms for development projects in Vietnam will be applied - see below link for further information.
+UN-EU cost norms 2017 for development projects in Vietnam will be applied - see below link for further information. https://eeas.europa.eu/sites/eeas/files/un\eu\costnorms2017\2.pdf

-http://eeas.europa.eu/archives/delegations/vietnam/documents/eu\vietnam/un\eu\costnorms2015\en.pdf

 Specific expenditure eligible will include project-specific costs, travel costs, accommodation and subsistence.
 Further instruction on preparation of a detailed project budget will be provided to the shortlisted applicants.

-Professional fees for academic staff are not eligible.
+Non-eligible expenditure: Professional fees for academic staff are not eligible.
 Salary, allowances, honorarium for the project personnel and academic staff from the partner institutions involved in the project are not allowed under the VIBE programme and should be borne by the partners' own contribution.
 Grants for researchers and academics to undertake PhD studies in Ireland or Vietnam are also not allowed.

 Costs in kind can be factored into the proposal budget to demonstrate the commitment and cost-sharing of the applicants.